This function is intended to work in combination with

 The width of the bins.
 Can be specified as a numeric value

-structure, the function will be called once per group.
+grouping structure, the function will be called once per group.

-The default is to use the number of bins in bins
+The default is to use the number of bins in bins,

 covering the range of the data.
 You should always override